dhavalpur0hit/monkey-wiki/Monkey-Island:-Running-the-monkey-on-AWS-EC2-instances.md

 # Notes
 * The machines which can use IAM roles and be listed MUST be internet connected (or you can set up a proxy for IAM).
 This is standard AWS practice and you can read about it (and about how to set up the required proxy machines) in AWS IAM documentation.
+* You can see the monkey in [the AWS marketplace](https://aws.amazon.com/marketplace/pp/B07B3J7K6D).